-A great way to go grocery shopping on a budget is to stay away from brands and go generic.
+A great way to go grocery shopping on a budget is to stay away from name brands and go with generic brands.

-You save a lot of money by buying generic brands, which are also known as private label brands.
+You save a lot of money by buying store brand items, which are also known as private label brands.

-In fact, some studies showed Americans could reduce their spending by $44 billion just by buying generic items instead of brand name items.
+In fact, some studies showed Americans could reduce their grocery spending by $44 billion just by buying store brand products instead of brand name items.

 This can be a bit difficult in the beginning, especially due to a lack of trust some of us have in generic products.

-This however, should not be a problem as a quick look at the ingredients list will show you that it is very similar to name brand products.
+This however, should not be a problem as a quick look at the ingredients list will show you that it is very similar to those in the brand names.

 You can even do a comparison between the two to evaluate the difference.